Abington Township, PA

 The end closest to the library already contained a Sycamore and some young Serviceberries that were planted by the STC.
 That area was also thickly covered with liriope, a groundcover that has become invasive in our area.
 Volunteers cut back and smothered the liriope with cardboard and a thick layer of wood mulch, which unfortunately proved ineffective at killing the thuggish plant and required additional intervention the following year to finally remove it.

-Phase 2 - 2024: For the second phase in Spring 2024, volunteers planted three other areas in the south parking lot: the other parking lot strip closer to Old York Road, an empty tree pit on Old York Road, and the remainder of the Phase 1 parking lot strip that was choked with liriope.
-The liriope proved a particularly difficult invasive to remove.
-The removal was necessary to give the new plants a clean space to take hold.
+In 2024, volunteers planted three other areas in the south parking lot: the other parking lot strip closer to Old York Road, an empty tree pit on Old York Road, and the remainder of the parking lot strip from the 2023 planting that was choked with liriope.
+The liriope in both parking lot strips proved a particularly difficult invasive to remove and required manually digging out all of the roots, but the work was necessary to give the new plants a clean space to take hold.

 The planting list for these areas was largely consistent with Phase 1, for two reasons: (1) due to the experimental nature of this project, we wanted to understand how suitable these plants are for these conditions; and (2) we wanted to keep a consistent palette for this section of the parking lot, with the goal of experimenting with a new mix of plants in the north parking lot in 2025: